mcs4uweb/monorepoRN/README.md

-# Introduction
+## Introduction
-"Nx" refers to a set of extensible dev tools for monorepos, developed by Nrwl (Narwhal Technologies) to help manage and scale enterprise frontend development.
+`Nx` refers to a set of extensible dev tools for monorepos, developed by Nrwl (Narwhal Technologies) to help manage and scale enterprise frontend development.
 Nx provides a set of tools and libraries for building scalable and maintainable frontend applications, and it includes features for creating micro frontends.

 Micro frontends are an architectural approach that extends the concepts of microservices to the frontend development.
 Instead of building a monolithic frontend application, micro frontends involve breaking down the user interface into smaller, more manageable and independent parts.
 Each part, or micro frontend, can be developed, deployed, and maintained independently.

-# Try it out
+## Try it out

 Now, let's try it out!

+1. Run ``pnpm i`` in the root project directory.

-1. Start the ``angular-mf``,  ``next-mf``, ``react-mf``  and ``app-shell`` side by side:
+2. Start the ``angular-mf``,  ``next-mf``, ``react-mf``  and ``app-shell`` side by side:

     ```
     nx serve angular-mf (for angular micro frontend app)

     nx serve next-mf (for next micro frontend app)

     nx serve react-mf (for react micro frontend app)

     nx serve app-shell --o (for app shell)
     ```

 In the above commands, the last one `nx` command you noticed that there is a flag ``--o`` at the end.
 That's the shorthand to the flag `--open`.
 The purpose of this flag, basically it will open a the `localhost` url on your browser once command ran successfully.

-2. The app-shell should still be able to load the micro frontend. https://webpack.js.org/concepts/module-federation/
+3. The app-shell should still be able to load the micro frontend. https://webpack.js.org/concepts/module-federation/

-# Micro frontend with Multi framework using Nx
+## Micro frontend with Multi framework using Nx

 This project was generated using [Nx](https://nx.dev).

 <p align="center"><img src="https://raw.githubusercontent.com/nrwl/nx/master/nx-logo.png" width="450"></p>

 🔎 **Powerful, Extensible Dev Tools**

 ## Quick Start & Documentation